- The sale is conducted by:

 - After adjudication the buyer is responsible for his/her purchases.
 The auctioneer will guard and store the items(s) to the best of his ability but can not be held liable for any damage occurred after adjudication.
 During the auction goods can not be collected.

 - Every buyer needs to provide identification.
 A bidding number can be acquired during the viewing days and before the auction.
 During the auction this is also possible through the front desk.
 However, we strongly advise acquisition of said number before the auction to allow a smooth auction process.
 Identification measures include but are not necessarily limited to: requesting a copy of your passport or identity document, a transcription of your personal contact details.
-Your personal details will not be shared with third parties, can be consulted at your request and may be removed from our database on simple request.
+Your personal details will be stored on our secure servers, will never be published nor be shared with third parties, and can be consulted, edited or removed at your request.

 - Each person is assumed to bid on his own account.
 Bids are binding contracts.
 In default of payment, liability to another person will not be accepted.